-Following Newman (2010), we initiate a study of testing properties of graphs that are presented as subgraphs of a fixed (or an explicitly given) graph.
-The tester is given free access to a base graph G = ([n], E), and oracle access to a function $f : E \rightarrow \{0, 1\}$ that represents a subgraph of G. The tester is required to distinguish between subgraphs that possess a predetermined property and subgraphs that are far from possessing this property.
+We initiate a study of testing properties of graphs that are presented as subgraphs of a fixed (or an explicitly given) graph.
+The tester is given free access to a base graph G = ([n], E), and oracle access to a function $f : E \to \{0, 1\}$ that represents a subgraph of G. The tester is required to distinguish between subgraphs that possess a predetermined property and subgraphs that are far from possessing this property.